Chapter 8 Formatting properties

 - to customize labels in charts created with package ‘mschart’

-Another function is existing, fp_text_lite()
+Another function is existing, fp_text_lite().
+It’s a

 function that does only define formats for the